panzerdp/dmitripavlutin.com/content/posts/2016-06-14-three-dots/index.md

 Three dots operator adds a bunch of great features to JavaScript.

 The rest parameter makes a lot easier to collect the arguments.
 It's a reasonable replacement for the hardcoded array-like object `arguments`.
-If the situation permits to choose between rest parameter and `arguments`, use the first one.
+If the situation permits to choose between the rest parameter and `arguments`, use the first one.

 `.apply()` method is not convenient for its verbose syntax.
 The spread operator is a good alternative when invocation arguments should be taken from an array.

 The spread operator improves array literals.
 You can initialize, concatenate and clone arrays a lot simpler.

-You can extract parts of array using destructuring assignments.
-In combination with iteration protocols, spread operator can be used in a more configurable manner.
+You can extract parts of an array using destructuring assignments.
+In combination with iteration protocols, the spread operator can be used in a more configurable manner.

 I hope from now on the spread operator will appear more often in your code!